Twitch streamer’s NYC giveaway draws massive crowd, police: report

 UNION SQUARE, Manhattan (WPIX) – A large crowd estimated to be in the thousands gathered at Union Square Plaza Friday, prompting a police response, video from the Citizen App shows.

-It appears the crowd was waiting for Youtuber and Twitch streamer Kai Cenat.
+Witnesses said they were waiting for Youtuber and Twitch streamer Kai Cenat.
 On Thursday, he tweeted that he would be heading to Union Square Plaza at 4 p.m. for a giveaway.
+Cenat was being questioned by police, law enforcement sources said.

 “Due to police activity, avoid the area surrounding Union Square Park and use alternate routes.
 Expect a police presence in the area and residual traffic delays,” the NYPD tweeted.